 ArchitectsSaraiva + Asociados

-From the architect.
+Text description provided by the architects.
 In April 2011 the most recent Japanese restaurant opened in Lisbon.
 Created by the Architecture Practice “Saraiva + Associados”, the aim of this design was to reflect different facets of Japanese culture.
 The thought was to surprise the clientele by letting them discover new textures, new colours and new scents in every step they take or even in every visit they make.

 The great challenge of this project resided in the arrangement of four distinct areas – the Bar, Sushi Bars, Dining Area and Japanese Spot – yet concealing the T-shaped plan.
 The solid glass display creates a great interaction between the interior and exterior by revealing the dynamism occurring at the Bar, which was strategically placed at the entrance due to flexibility provided by the movable counters (indoor/outdoor).
 This layout combined with vibrant features circumvents the idea of greeting the visitors with a dull corridor.